tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/change_user_role.html' target='_blank'>Quick Base Documentation</a>

+Use API_ChangeUserRole to assign a user to a new role, to upgrade or downgrade access, or simply to move the user to a different role.

+You can also use this call to assign the user to a special role called None (role id 9) which removes the user's access to the application.
+Use the None role if you want to disable access while retaining the user on the application user list.

+To assign roles to users using the Quick Base API or UI, you must have either Basic Access with Sharing access or Full Administration access to the application.
+Note that, if you have Basic Access with Sharing permissions, you cannot add a user to a role that has Full Administration permissions.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------